-We tell you all about the shubunkin Goldfish
+We tell you all about the shubunkin fish

-We welcome you to our portal specialized in one of the most colourful fish that you can have in your aquarium, the Shubunkin Goldfish, with a great variety in colour, a lot of vitality and especially easy to breed.
+We welcome you to our portal specialized in one of the most colorful fish you can have in your aquarium, the Shubunkin fish, with a great variety in color, a lot of vitality and especially easy to breed.

 |Minimum Tank Size:||75 Gallons|